rebelsky/sams-assorted-musings-reflections/it-seemed-like-a-good-idea-2017-08-08.md

 put games in cabinets, but it worked well for some of the huge ones, particularly _Yacht Race_ and the League of Legends board game [10].

 How long did all of that take?
-I had predicted one morNing.
-It took all of Saturday and half of Sunday.
+I had predicted that it would take one morning.
+In reality, it took all of Saturday and half of Sunday.
 That probably wasn't the best choice of how to spend a weekend given that classes start in less than three weeks.
 But, as I said, it's nice to see all of the big games in one place.

 Am I done?
 Unfortunately, no.  I still have to do something with the books from the second floor, which are currently in boxes.
 I have to decide where to put the box of _The Year's Best ..._ [11].
 I have two boxes of games that didn't fit in the cabinets that I have to decide where to put.
-I wonder when I'll find time to put them somewhere.
+I've started to move them back to the game cabinet in the family room, but haven't finished.
+I wonder when I'll find time to do the rest of the work.
 And I have a bunch of small boxes that lived on the upstairs shelves that need to go somewhere, probably under the cabinets in the family room.

 It will be nice to get all of that done.
 Unfortunately, I think it will have to wait until my classes are all prepared, as will alphabetizing the